I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wpprecorder/nf-wpprecorder-wpprecorderlogdelete.md

 <p>Returns STATUS_SUCCESS if completed successfully.</p>

 ## -remarks
 <p>When a thread enters this function, no threads can subsequently  log to this buffer.</p>

-<p>When a thread enters this function, no threads can subsequently  log to this buffer.</p>

 ## -requirements